BayajidAlam/GenTrandz/README.md

 - Buy, wishlist, or report product
 - Checkout cart
-- Take AI guidance to shop (v2)
 - View,search and filter products
 - Make and Track Order
 - Read blogs
-- Contact with supports or chat with sales manager(V2)
+- Contact with supports or chat with sales manager
-- Take the help of map to navigate towards shop(V2)
+- Take the help of map to navigate towards shop

 **Sells Manager**